Book your Spring Early Bird Package now!

 This is a classic community essay, through and through.
 Admissions officers want to know not only that you value diversity, but which diverse perspectives you, specifically, will bring to the Cornell community.
 Where do you come from?
 What has shaped you as a person and how has that made your perspective unique?
 What you address can be reflective of larger cultural constructs or a trait specific to you and only you.
 Consider why your particular background or experience will be useful in an academic setting.
 How will it help inspire and/or inform others?
 Were you raised in an indigenous community?
 Do you identify as nonbinary?
 Have you lived on three different continents?
 What has influenced your identity?
 What do you believe and how will your worldview bring something of value to the engineering community at Cornell?

-College of Human Ecology: How have your experiences influenced your decision to apply to the College of Human Ecology.
+College of Human Ecology: How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
 How will your choice of major impact your goals and plans for the future?
+Your response should show us that your interests and aspirations align with CHE and your choice of major.

-Short, sweet, and to the point, this prompt secretly wants to make sure you know what human ecology is before you apply.
-Unlike many of Cornell’s specific schools, this one doesn’t necessarily flow directly into a particular career path so it’s important for you to demonstrate that you have a plan before committing to such a focused course of study.
+Admissions wants you to build a bridge between your past experiences and your decision to apply to CHE.
+Then they want you to kick it up a notch and build a (more theoretical) bridge from CHE to your future aspirations.
+Unlike many of Cornell’s specific schools, this one doesn’t necessarily flow directly into a particular career path, so it’s important for you to demonstrate that you have a plan before committing to such a focused course of study.
+The more you can demonstrate a deep familiarity with CHE and your vision for your future, the better!

 College of Industrial and Labor Relations: Using your personal, academic, or volunteer/work experiences, describe the topics or issues that you care about and why they are important to you.
 Your response should show us that your interests align with the ILR School.